treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 If you'd like to try playing Cabo yourself, you can read my blog post on [the rules to the Cabo card game][cabo].

 The thing I love about nearly all forms of games is that your technical interests or expertise don't usually matter when you're playing a game.
-You can bond with people without have any deep conversation at all.
+You can bond with people without having any deep conversation at all.
 I've met people the day after playing a long game and **felt like I already knew them even though I didn't even know their name yet**.